1973–74 Philadelphia Flyers season: Regular season

 The 1973–74 season opened on October 11, 1973, against the Toronto Maple Leafs.
 This was the first time Kate Smith performed "God Bless America" in person at a Flyers' game.
 The Flyers started strong to begin the season winning their first four games and only allowing their opponents to score three goals total while they netted 18.
-The Flyers were 29–11–6 heading into the All Star Game.
+The Flyers were 29–11–6 heading into the All Star Game, scoring 154 goals, while allowing 93.
 The Flyers were represented in the All Star Game by Bobby Clarke, Bernie Parent, Ed Van Impe and Joe Watson.
 The Flyers finished 1st in the Western Division, seven points ahead of the second place Chicago Black Hawks.

 The team was led offensively by Bobby Clarke, who led the team in goals with 35, assists with 52 and points with 87.
 He finished fifth among scoring leader in points.
 Clarke was named a 2nd Team All Stars along with defenseman Barry Ashbee.
 Clarke was followed by Bill Barber in goals (34), and by Rick MacLeish both in assists (45) and in points (77).

 In net, the Flyers were led by goaltender Bernie Parent, who went 47–13–12, posted a 1.89 goals against average (136 goals against on 2038 shots) and 12 shutouts.
 Parent's 47 wins was a record until Martin Brodeur won 48 games in the 2006–07 NHL season.
 It remains the record for most regulation wins by a goaltender in a single season as several of Brodeur's wins came in overtime and the shootout, neither of which existed in the 1970s.
 Parent was a co-winner of the Vezina Trophy, which was awarded at the time to any goaltenders who played 25 or more games for the team allowing the fewest goals against, with Black Hawks' goaltender Tony Esposito.